uw-cryo/3D_CRS_Transformation_Resources/README.md

 # 3D_CRS_Transformation_Resources

-A centralized repository for resources, documentation and code samples to help people navigate the infinitely confusing (and complex) topic of 3D coordinate reference system (CRS) transformations.
+A centralized repository for resources, documentation and code samples to help people navigate the infinitely confusing, complex, but very important topic of 3D coordinate reference system (CRS) transformations.
 Specifically those involving ICESat-2 data.

 ## Background

 ### Why is this so complicated!?
 * The Earth's surface/shape is constantly changing
-* Our ability to measure the Earth's surface/shape continues to improve (Thanks GNSS!)
+* Our ability to measure the Earth's surface/shape and locations on the surface continues to improve (Thanks GNSS!)
-* Our systems to define
+* The systems used to define coordinate systems and datums continues to evolve
-* The support and open-source tools available continue to change, with lots of outdated docuemntation on the webt
+* The support for these systems in open-source tools continue to change, with a lot of confusing and/or outdated docuemntation out there on the web
-* Long (fascinating) history around surveying approaches, measurements, correction approaches, and definitions
+* There is a long (fascinating) history of surveying approaches, measurements, correction approaches, and definitions
-* There are many legacy datasets using older CRS definitions
+* Many legacy datasets use older CRS definitions
 * Many datasets have missing CRS information in metadata, sometimes incorrect information
+* The acronyms used for different CRS and datums can feel like alphabet soup: NAD83, WGS84, GRS80, NAVD88, EGM, ITRF

 ### What is a CRS?
 #### How are they defined?
+#### EPSG codes vs. proj strings vs WKT
 ### Horizontal CRS
 #### Ellipsoid models
 * https://proj.org/en/9.2/_images/general_ellipsoid.png